Managing and resolving high-Impact occurrences

 Event management processes vary from firm to firm, but the key to success for any team is clearly defining and communicating severity levels, priorities, roles, and processes up front — before a major event arises.

-At Kayndrexsphere our event management process includes detection, raising a new event, opening communications, assessing, sending initial communications, escalation, delegation, sending follow-up communications, review, and resolution.
+At the Kayndrex Foundation our event management process includes detection, raising a new event, opening communications, assessing, sending initial communications, escalation, delegation, sending follow-up communications, review, and resolution.

-First, an event is detected either by our technology, investor reports, or personnel.
+First, an event is detected either by our technology, stakeholder reports, or personnel.
 Whoever detects the event is responsible for logging the event in our system and identifying a severity level.